 If that doesn’t appeal, or the queue is too long, there are lots of other options.
 I particularly liked the Scandi-style cafe Mjölk‘s sandwiches for lunch – you can find them opposite the Pump Room and Roman Baths in the Abbey Churchyard.

-2pm: Free walking tour
+2pm: Free guided walking tour

 The guides themselves are a bit of a Bath institution – established in 1938, the volunteers have been showing visitors around the city for over 80 years.
 The knowledgeable guides don’t accept tips or gratuities so your tour is completely free.

 The Pump Room was a fashionable meeting place in Georgian times, and counted Jane Austen among its elegant, society visitors; it features in her novels Northanger Abbey and Persuasion.
 If you’re a Jane Austen fan, you could also use any free time to visit the Jane Austen Centre; it’s a small museum only a short walk from most other Bath attractions in the city centre.

 The Pump Room takes its name from the pump that brings water from the King’s Spring up to a drinking fountain in the restaurant.
 You can “take the waters” here as the Georgians did – with over 42 minerals the water is reputed to have health benefits (they do taste nasty enough to be medicinal!).
 It also boasts its own musical ensemble who play as diners enjoy the refined surroundings.

 A Pump Room afternoon tea includes a selection of savoury sandwiches and tarts, scones and pastries and a pot of tea or coffee.
 If you’re in the mood for some more bubbles after Thermae this morning, you can add a glass (or bottle) of Champagne or English sparkling wine to give your afternoon tea some extra fizz.